0xdeafcafe/bloefish/libraries/langwatch/README.md

 ```

 This comprehensive example demonstrates initializing OpenTelemetry, getting a `LangWatchTracer`, starting a `LangWatchSpan`, and using its various methods to record detailed information about an LLM operation.
-Remember to replace `"github.com/your-org/langwatch"` with the actual import path for your library.
+Remember to replace `"github.com/0xdeafcafe/bloefish/libraries/langwatch"